Adult Admission for Veterans

 Explore the information below to discover the outstanding programs of study Otterbein has to offer and to learn more about your veteran’s educational benefits and the many resources available to military veterans on campus.

 Otterbein offers academic advising, financial aid consulting, disability counseling and job search assistance through established offices on campus.
-Appointments may be made through the Registrar, Student Financial Services, Academic Support & Disability Services, and the Center for Career and Professional Development.
+Appointments may be made through the Registrar, Student Financial Services, Academic Support & Disability Services, and Student Success & Career Development.
 Service members and veterans are expected to meet with appropriate academic and financial points of contact prior to enrolling: Academic Counseling, Hilary Seif, Assistant Registrar 614-823-1350, Financial Assistance, Philip Bovenizer, Associate Director 614-823-1502, Center for Student Success, 614-823-1624.

 Prospective students are directed to receive approval from the student’s ESO (Education Services Officer), military counselor or Services.